 The Delaware limited partnership statute provides that limited partners of Delaware limited partnerships are not liable for the obligations of the partnership unless they participate in the control of the business of the partnership.
 The statute does not define control for this purpose but it provides numerous safe harbours, including that no limited partner will be deemed to "participate in the control of the business" solely by virtue of exercising or possessing the rights granted to it under the partnership agreement.
 Accordingly, for example, voting as a limited partner or exercising control through a seat on a limited partnership advisory board provided for in the partnership agreement will fall within this safe harbour.
 Even if the limited partner's conduct falls outside of the statute's safe harbours, the limited partner will only be liable to persons transacting business with the limited partnership that reasonably believed, based upon the limited partner's conduct, that the limited partner is a general partner.
-The position under the limited liability company statute in Delaware is slightly better in that the statute contains no exception to limited liability status of its members based on participation in control or management, though this in most cases is not likely to be critical given the extensive protections described above for limited partners.
+The position under the limited liability company statute in Delaware is slightly better because it does not contain an exception to the limited liability status of the members of a limited liability company that is based on their participation in control or management, though in most cases this is unlikely to be critical given the extensive protections described above for limited partners.

 Note that the limited liability of limited partners and members of limited liability companies described above relates to liability arising from their status as such, and is not a general shield against liabilities they may incur due to actions giving rise to any independent basis for liability.
-Moreover, in the case of both the partnership and limited liability company, all amounts distributed to investors may be clawed back in certain bankruptcy or fraudulent conveyance scenarios to pay partnership liabilities unless otherwise agreed in the organisational document.
-In addition, courts may (though rarely) apply a doctrine similar to "piercing the corporate veil" in the context of corporations to find limited partners or members liable for partnership or company debts or obligations, in cases of actual fraud.
+Moreover, in the case of both the partnership and the limited liability company, all amounts distributed to investors may be clawed back in certain bankruptcy or fraudulent conveyance scenarios to pay partnership liabilities unless otherwise agreed in the organisational document.
+In addition, courts may (though rarely) apply a doctrine similar to "piercing the corporate veil" in the context of corporations to find limited partners or members liable for partnership or company debts or obligations in cases of actual fraud.
 In no event would an investor be liable for more than the amounts contributed by it and amounts distributed to it.